 The black-legged tick is on the move.

-Cases of Lyme disease -- traditionally more prevalent in the Northeast -- have now been found in all 50 states and the District of Columbia, a new study from Quest Diagnostics found.
-While the Northeast still reported the highest number of cases, California and Florida had the highest precentage increase in positive test results from 2015 to 2017.
+Cases of Lyme disease -- traditionally more prevalent in the Northeast -- have now been found in all 50 states and the District of Columbia, a 2018 study from Quest Diagnostics found.
+While the Northeast still reported the highest number of cases, California and Florida had the highest percentage increase in positive test results from 2015 to 2017.

 Those are the reported cases.
 The CDC estimates there are more than 300,000 cases of Lyme infection in the U.S. each year -- or 10 times as many as what is reported.